bitcoinxt/bitcoinxt/README.md

 Bitcoin XT
 ==========

 Bitcoin XT is an implementation of a Bitcoin Cash (BCH) full node that embraces Bitcoin's original vision of simple, reliable, low-cost transactions for everyone in the world.
 Bitcoin XT originated as a series of patches on top of Bitcoin Core and is now a independently maintained software fork.
-See our notable [features](https://bitcoinxt.software/patches.html).
+See some selected [features](https://bitcoinxt.software/patches.html).

 Bitcoin XT downloads are code signed and are [built reproducibly using gitian](https://github.com/bitcoinxt/gitian.sigs).
 Discussion can be found at the [XT Gitter](https://gitter.im/bitcoinxt/Lobby).